 UBS AG derived the selected consolidated financial information included in the table below for the years ended 31 December 2017, 2016 and 2015 from the Annual Report 2017, which contains the audited consolidated financial statements of UBS AG, as well as additional unaudited consolidated financial information, for the year ended 31 December 2017 and comparative figures for the years ended 31 December 2016 and 2015.
-The selected consolidated financial information included in the table below for the nine months ended 30 September 2018 and 30 September 2017 was derived from the UBS AG Third Quarter 2018 Report, which contains the UBS AG interim consolidated financial statements (unaudited), as well as additional unaudited consolidated financial information, for the nine months ended 30 September 2018 and comparative figures for the nine months ended 30 September 2017.
+This information is as published in Swiss francs and does not reflect the change in presentation currency to US dollars and restatement of prior periods that is reflected in the Fourth Quarter 2018 Report.
+The consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").